miklevin/MikeLev.in/_posts/2025-03-24-grok3-until-our-servers-melt.md

 Anyway, that was a fun digression.
 But important.
-Google's Gemini 2.0 Advanced still won't acknowledge who the US President is without asking it for the latest news headlines sufficiently so that a preponderance of evidence would put it in almost the AI analogue to nearly explosive cognitive dissonance, haha!
+Google's Gemini 2.0 Advanced still won't acknowledge who the US President is without asking it for the latest news headlines sufficiently so that a preponderance of evidence would put it in almost the AI analogue to nearly explosive cognitive dissonance, ahaha!
 It will eventually acknowledge it, but then it clams up as if going into some defensive mode.
 The nuances of each AI is so interesting!
 Anyway, back to Grok3, and its coding advice in my next-step.